 During Triple Crown season, I write data journalism about horse racing.
-Other people spend 3 hours every weekend watching football or baseball games.
+I figure other people spend 3 hours every weekend watching football or baseball games.
 I spend two minutes watching a horse race, and use the time I save to analyze data and write about it.

-I’ve written two articles on jockeys’ gender.
+I’ve written four articles on jockeys’ gender, race, and ethnicity.
 90 percent of recreational riders are women, and women are about 7 times as likely as men to meet racing’s stringent weight requirements.
 Yet male jockeys outnumber female jockeys by 8 to 1 — by 50 to 1 in top races — and many male jockeys ruin their health trying to keep their weights at levels that would be healthier for women.